dstagner/dstagner.github.io/source/_posts/2014-09-08-find-and-xargs-a-match-made-in-heaven.markdown

 The second part is `xargs grep`.
 First, xargs.
 This command is a wonder of shell programming.
 It just takes a series of lines and concatenates them into a single line, and appends them to whatever command comes next.
 So it turns all the files listed by find into arguments for grep, which will process them all as inputs.
 So in this case, a single grep command can process as many files as you like, an entire directory heirarchy.
 The ${PATTERN} argument to grep is whatever string it is you're searching for.
 Like find, grep is very powerful, complex, and somewhat implementation-dependent.
 If you use regular expressions in your search pattern, be sure to escape them properly.

+The third part is `2>/dev/null`.
+What this does is redirects error messages to /dev/null, hiding them from the user.
+If you're grepping through files where permissions are limited (as I often do), this can save you from wading through hundreds of meaningless error messages to get the results you actually care about.

 ### Why not just use -exec? ###
 One of the many features of the find command is the -exec option, which executes a command on each file found.
 The problem with -exec is twofold.
 First, it's complex and implementation-dependent and needs everything escaped properly.
 Second, it forks a process for every file the find command returns.
 If you're searching thousands of files, this is very inefficient.